scipy-conference/scipy_proceedings/papers/scott_james/relate-scipy2015.rst

-The humble mathematical relation, a fundamental (if implicit) component in computational algorithms, is conspicuously absent in most standard container sets, including Python's.
+The humble mathematical relation, a fundamental (if implicit) component in computational algorithms, is conspicuously absent in most standard container collections, including Python's.
 We present the many uses of the relation and how you can use it to simplify your own coding.

 Overview
 --------

+A mathematical *relation*\  [1]_ is simply a pairing of elements of one set, the *domain*, with another, the *range*.
+Rephrasing more formally: a relation is a collection of tuples (*x*,\ *y*) where *x* is in the domain and *y* is in the range.
+A function is a an example of a restricted relation, a one-to-many mapping from the domain to the range, or rephrased: a collection of tuples (*x,*\ y) where *x* appears exactly once in the collection.
+Examples of functions in Python parlance are the dictionary and the function (**def**).

-A mathematical relation [1]_ when directly integrated into software can perform a variety of common tasks:
+A relation, implemented as a code, can perform a variety of common
+tasks:

 -  **Inversion**: quickly find the values(range) associated with a key(domain)